TrshDesigns/Skrivbar/README.md

-This is an opensource text eitor and organizer called Skrivbar wich means writable in Norwegian
+This is an opensource text editor and organizer called Skrivbar wich means writable in Norwegian feel free to comunicate with TrshDesigns for ideas and more

 ## To Use